OwenOps/BrawlEngine/README.md

 ## Audio

-Packs whose files match vanilla `.wem` / `.bnk` names can Apply.
-Old **Sound.swf** UI / weapon packs cannot: current Brawlhalla dropped those files.
+**Custom audio** (replace a theme with your own MP3) is **hidden for now**.
+Brawlhalla dropped the old `mp3` files; converting to `.wem` did not change what the game plays, so that UI is off until there is a real fix.

+Old **Sound.swf** UI / weapon packs cannot Apply — those files are gone from the game.
+A GameBanana pack is only copied in when its filenames already match vanilla `.wem` / `.bnk`.

 ## Build from source